 The more accurate you are with this estimate, the more realistic your plans will be.

 How to measure quality in project management with sprint velocity?

 Everything you need is just to sum the story points completed at all sprints and divide them by the number of sprints.

 We should mention that all examples in this article will start from the 2nd sprint.
-Our Senior Project Manager, Tatiana Vichkanova says:
+Our Senior Delivery Manager, Tatiana Vichkanova says:

 For example, let’s calculate sprint velocity based on the below data:

 - Sprint 2: 4 user stories x 12 story points = 48